E3-JSI/dataset-SloATOMIC-2020/README.md

 ### Data Format

-The data is in the tsv (tab-seperated) format.
+The data is in the tsv (tab-separated) format.
 Each line contains one example.
 The columns are:

 - **head_event**: The head event of the example.
 - **relation**: The relation between the head event and the tail event.